 It’s often believed that during a recession, marketing activities are something you can drastically cut.
 However, such an approach is a bit short-sighted and can hamper your bottom line in the long run.
 A wiser tactic can be optimizing your marketing activities to ensure maximal efficiency.
 So instead of simply cutting marketing budgets, there are some options you can try to implement.

 - Reassess your brand message and positioning to understand whether it resonates with the changing customer needs and stands out from the competition.

 - Cut some costs by exploring and engaging with new audiences.
 In the conditions of increased competition, marketing budgets might also increase due to higher advertising costs on the most popular channels.
 You can explore new marketing channels that start gaining popularity and try to go with TikTok, for example, instead of Facebook.

-- Assess the time and effort needed to run some of the activities and think about outsourcing them to agencies or freelancers specializing in them.
+- Assess the time and effort needed to run some of the activities and think about outsourcing them to agencies or freelance marketers specializing in them.